slavic-codeman/myRepos/README.md

        python GatyStyle.py --size 600
        ```

-       and the result image will have a size of  "size*size".
+       and the result image will have a height of 600 pixels and the width will also change proportionally.

    4. Change Training Parameters